pachyderm/pachyderm/doc/docs/master/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

     Use transactions to run multiple Pachyderm commands simultaneously in one job run.

-A transaction is a Pachyderm operation that enables you to create a collection of Pachyderm commands and execute them concurrently.
+A transaction is a Pachyderm operation that enables you to **create a collection of Pachyderm commands and execute them concurrently**.
 Regular Pachyderm operations, that are not in a transaction, are executed one after another.
 However, when you need to run multiple commands at the same time, you can use transactions.